highlight/highlight.io/docs-content/getting-started/1_overview.md

 updatedAt: 2022-04-01T19:52:59.000Z
 ---

-Highlight's allows you to get full-stack visibility into issues across your whole stack, all the way from a user's button click to an error in your backend infrastructure.
+Highligh.io allows you to get full-stack visibility into issues across your whole stack, all the way from a user's button click to an error in your backend infrastructure.
 Read more about how to get started below.

 ## For your Frontend